lambdaclass/zk-benchmarks/README.md

-# Benchmarks of proving times od different ZK VMs
+# Benchmarks of proving times of different ZK VMs

 # Additional Data